k-dominik/ilastik-publish-packages/README.md

 ### Solvers:

-To build the tracking and multicut C++ packages with all features (listed in `ilastik-dependencies` at the bottom), you need to install the ILP solvers Gurobi and CPLEX on your development machine:
+To build the tracking and multicut C++ packages with all features (listed in `ilastik-dependencies` at the bottom), you need to install the ILP solvers Gurobi and CPLEX on your development machine, and **adjust the paths to the solvers in the `ilastik-recipe-specs.yaml` file**:

 * **CPLEX**
     * Linux Docker Container: